HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-arduino-breadboard.md

 #### Attach the Arduino

 * Locate the Arduino in your kit.
-* Turn the Arduino so that the power and USB ports are facing the right of the robot.
+* Turn the Arduino so that the power and USB ports are facing the right side of the robot.
 * Attach the Arduino to the rear of the chassis making sure to leave room for the 9V battery we will be using later

 ![AttachArduino]({{site.baseurl}}/assets/mazerunner/attach_arduino.jpg)